skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 ##### …this is getting pretty complicated!

-Right - so here's an overview of your 6 choices, each with main ideas, pros, and cons.
+Right &ndash; so here's an overview of your 6 choices, each with main ideas, pros, and cons.
 The stat numbers indicate the effect on the character compared to their theoretical perfect stat set if there were no problems like forced EXP, not having necessary equipment when it's needed, etc.

 So: pick your poison :)

 ---

-#### Ordered - Path A: 7 out of 8 characters perfect
+#### Ordered &ndash; Path A: 7 out of 8 characters perfect

 Zidane absorbs the EXP from both Tantarian and Abadon.